 Charlotte is an urban planner and cities enthusiast.
 As an associate at Quod, her focus has been strategic planning: she develops planning strategies to deliver complex and long-term projects, such as garden towns and Heathrow’s third runway.
 Outside of her day job, Charlotte helps run the London chapter of Urbanistas: a women-led network that amplifies the voices of women across the built environment sector to make cities better for everyone.

-Christian O’Brien is an engineer at major UK residential property developer Bellway Homes, where he is responsible for the engineering project management of residential developments across the Wessex region.
-Before working for a housebuilder, he achieved a First Class Hons Master’s degree in Civil Engineering at the University of Surrey and was sponsored by design consultancy Peter Brett Associates.
+Christian O’Brien is an Engineer at property developer Dandara, where he is responsible for the engineering project management of residential and commercial developments across Southern England, from land acquisition through to completion.
+Before working for his previous employer, national housebuilder Bellway Homes, he achieved a First Class Hons Master’s degree in Civil Engineering at the University of Surrey and was sponsored by design consultancy Peter Brett Associates.
 Christian was involved in a wide variety of public infrastructure projects and even travelled to Costa Rica to pursue his interests in renewable energy systems, sustainable housing design and appropriate use of technology.
 He has been recognised as ‘Client Graduate of the Year’ by the New Civil Engineer magazine, in addition to receiving the ‘Lifetime Achievement Award’ from the University of Surrey for his commitments to STEM and schools outreach.

 Civil Engineer - SNC Lavalin Atkins